senzing-garage/docker-compose-demo/docs/docker-compose-kafka-db2/README.md

     ```

-1. Allow time for the components to come up and initialize.
+1. Allow time for the components to be downloaded, start, and initialize.
-    1. There will be errors in some docker logs as they wait for dependent services to become available.
+    1. There will be errors in some Docker logs as they wait for dependent services to become available.
-       `docker-compose` isn't the best at orchestrating docker container dependencies.
+       `docker-compose` isn't the best at orchestrating Docker container dependencies.

 ### View data